 Harrow Lake by Kat Ellis

 Wranglestone by Darren Charlton (shortlisted for the Costa book award)

 The Silent Stars Go By, by Sally Nicholls

 How can I get my child’s head lice treated by the professionals?

 The Hairforce nit and head lice removal clinics exclusively provide a checking and clearing service.
 Your child can bring along their favourite book and read it whilst their head lice are cleared, or instead watch one of the movies on offer.
-If you would like to book an appointment or talk to them about their process, then click here.
+Book an appointment today or talk to our team about their process.